Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-63jCwf0vtz8.md

 ### Transcript

-> but yeah interesting this this uh the the the flowers act differently depending on how you set them up that one's dying needs water yeah it needs water
+> but yeah interesting this this, the the the flowers act differently depending on how you set them up that one's dying needs water yeah it needs water